telerik/winforms-docs/richtexteditor/ui-for-applying-rich-text-formatting/editing-images.md

 * [Disable Image Editing Capabilities](#disable-image-editing-capabilities)

 __RadRichTextEditor__ allow editing images that have been inserted in the editor.
-Currently you can resize, rotate and drag and drop images.
+Currently, you can resize, rotate and drag and drop images.
 The supported image formats are as follows:

 * JPEG